solsspace/solsspace/README.md

-# solspace
+# solsspace
-Solspace is a semi-infinite😅 meta-verse protocol built on top of the solana blockchain.
+solsspace is a semi-infinite😅 meta-verse protocol built on top of the solana blockchain.